 Through this partnership, cureCADASIL will receive an additional $200K in funds to help us continue to strengthen patient engagement, drive enhanced educational and communications activities, and support the research team in their effort to make breakthroughs that benefit the CADASIL community.

 Last year, we established a Community Advisory Group (CAG) to help guide our community engagement and provide us with feedback and insight on both research and patient advocacy.
 This year, with integral input from the CAG, we’ve launched a revamped website and logo, and are updating our social media channels.
-CAG members participated in a Q&A panel moderated by Dr. Elahi at our Patient-Investigator Meeting on June 29 and presented results from the patient survey they created with Dr. Elahi.
+CAG members participated in a Q&A panel moderated by Dr. Elahi at our Patient-Investigator Meeting on June 29 presented the insightful results from the patient survey they created with Dr. Elahi.
+The results provided the research team with helpful knowledge about the CADASIL community and will help guide their research going forward, so thank you to all who completed the survey.
 The CAG’s input has been absolutely invaluable in ensuring that our community-geared efforts are reflective of what patients want to see.

 Below is the progress made toward our funded milestones: